strongloop/strongloop.com2/_posts/2019-08-08-loopback-2019-api-award-api-middleware.md

 "The StrongLoop team joined with IBM API Connect team in 2015 to better position LoopBack as a strategic open source project.
 LoopBack 4 is the second generation of the framework.
 Version 4 incorporates what the team has learned with new standards and technologies such as TypeScript, OpenAPI, GraphQL, and cloud-native microservices to build a foundation for even greater flexibility, extensibility, composablity, and scalability."

 "More and more features are shipped and being built by us and the community.
 The LoopBack team strive to bring best practices and tools.
 We love Github stars.
-It's simply rewarding to create something valuable for the open source community!" says Feng.
+It's simply rewarding to create something valuable for the open source community!" concluded Feng.

 See the official announcement and read about other winners [here](https://apiworld.co/2019-api-award-winners-announced/).